nitansh11/product-hunt/README.md

 # Product Hunt Alpha by Team Alpha

+## Usage
+### If first-time/new-user then Sign Up using Google first, then only Login using google.

 Product Hunt Alpha is a product research website where users can research products also add their own products.
 This was built as a construct week project by Masai School Students.

 ## Features